Chinatown, San Francisco: Transportation

 San Francisco cable cars have long served areas of Chinatown; the modern system serves the southern (along California Street) and western (along Powell Street) sections of the neighborhood.

 The Stockton Street Tunnel was completed in 1914 and brought San Francisco Municipal Railway Streetcar service to Stockton Street.
 After the tracks were removed, the overhead wires were maintained and buses replaced streetcars along the route.
 The 30 Stockton and 45 Union-Stockton are among the most heavily ridden lines in the system.
-Modern rail service has returned to Chinatown station upon completion of the Central Subway.
+Modern rail service has returned in the form of Chinatown station upon the completion of the Muni Metro's Central Subway.

 The Broadway Tunnel was completed in 1952 and was intended to serve as a connection between the Embarcadero Freeway and the Central Freeway.
 These plans did not materialize due to the highway revolts at the time.
 The tunnel currently serves to connect Chinatown with Russian Hill and Van Ness Avenue to the west.

 In the 1980s, Chinatown merchants were opposed to the removal of the Embarcadero Freeway, but these objections were overturned after it was damaged in the 1989 Loma Prieta earthquake.
 According to the San Francisco Chronicle, activist Rose Pak then "almost single-handedly persuaded the city to build" the $1.5 billion Central Subway project to compensate Chinatown for the demolition of the freeway.

 The 49-Mile Scenic Drive is routed through Chinatown, with particular attention paid to the corner of Grant and Clay.

-On October 20, 2022, the Rose Pak station was first shown to the public after years of development, with promises of completion of the station sometime in January.
+On October 20, 2022, Chinatown station was first shown to the public after years of development, with promises of completion of the station sometime in January.
 It opened with a soft launch as part of a shuttle service on November 12, 2022, introducing two new metro stations downtown before officially being connected to the T Third Street line on January 7, 2023.